boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 ### Scaling factor

-If the auto font size is enabled, scaling factor allows you to increase or decrease the font size.
+If the auto font size is enabled, the scaling factor allows you to increase or decrease the font size.

 #### Measure properties